A French icon totters: country's biggest Gauloise plant may close

 "Today, they're destroying our factories to keep making more money," Laboureur said.
 "It's a terrible irony."

-Laboureur said the plan also envisions closing a research and development centre and a logistics centre in France, each employing about a hundred people.
+Laboureur said the plan also envisions closing a research and development center and a logistics center in France, each employing about a hundred people.
 A smaller factory in Riom that produces about 9 billion cigarettes a year will stay open, but that may change in years to come, Laboureur said.